Birgitta Dahl: Khmer Rouge controversy

 During the period of 1975 to 1979, when Cambodia was ruled by the government of Pol Pot and his Khmer Rouge party, approximately 1.7 million Cambodians were killed.
 Dahl created controversy when she refused to believe the reports of atrocities committed by the Khmer Rouge regime.
 In 1976, Dahl participated in a debate on Sveriges Radio about the situation in Cambodia, where she said, among other things, that: "It was completely necessary to evacuate Phnom Penh.
 It was necessary to rapidly start the production of provisions and it would require large sacrifices from the population. [...]
 But that's not what currently is our problem.
 The problem is that we really don't have knowledge, direct testimonies, in order to reject all lies that are spread by the enemies of Cambodia".
 Dahl reiterated these views in an article in the journal Vietnam Nu (published by the Swedish Committee for Vietnam, Laos and Cambodia) in 1977.

-After the end of the Khmer Rouge regime in 1979, the atrocities were confirmed.
+After the end of the Khmer Rouge regime in 1979 following the Vietnamese invasion, these atrocities were confirmed.

 Cabinet Minister

-From 1980 to 1981, she served as a Swedish delegate to the United Nations.
+From 1980 to 1981, Dahl served as a Swedish delegate to the United Nations.

-She was Minister for Energy from 1982 to 1990, and Minister for the Environment from 1986 to 1991.
-She first served in the Cabinet of Olof Palme.
-In 1986, Palme's successor Ingvar Carlsson let her keep her position as Minister for Energy, and also gave her the post of Minister of Environment.